The DART mission successfully changed the motion of an asteroid - KTVZ

 “As new data come in each day, astronomers will be able to better assess whether, and how, a mission like DART could be used in the future to help protect Earth from a collision with an asteroid if we ever discover one headed our way.”

-The DART team continues to gather data by observing the double-asteroid system and the orbital measurement may become more precise in the future.
+The DART team continues to gather data by observing the double-asteroid system, and the orbital measurement may become more precise in the future.
+Currently, there is an uncertainty of plus or minus two minutes.

+A new image of Dimorphos, captured by the Hubble Space Telescope, shows that the debris trail’s cometlike tail has split into two.
+Scientists are still working to understand the significance of the split.

 The team is now focusing on measuring how much momentum was transferred from DART to Dimorphos.
 At the time of impact, the spacecraft was moving at about 14,000 miles per hour (22,530 kilometers per hour).
 Astronomers will analyze the amount of rocks and dust blasted into space after impact.